Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches: Compressing LLMs for Edge Devices

-Notwithstanding the compression capability, the knowledge distillation usually consumes a long duration to obtain a student model (e.g., 14 GPU days for distilling TinyBERT \cite{Ma2023}) that works for specific tasks.
-In order to reduce the training duration, the model pruning technology can be used to remove unnecessary neurons in the LLMs while retaining the versatility of the pruned LLMs.
-In this vein, X. Ma \emph{et al.} propose a task-agnostic pruner (named as, the LLM-Pruner) to preserve the capability to handle various task without requiring original training dataset and long duration of retraining.
-Since the LLMs contain redundant parameters that have little/no effects on the performance of models, the LLM-Pruner reduces the scale of LLMs based on the gradient information.
-More specifically, the LLM-Pruner incorporates three main stages: discovery, estimation, and recovery.
-The detailed functionalities of the LLM-Pruner are as follows. \begin{itemize} \item \textbf{Discovery stage} involves finding dependencies within the model such that the pruned neurons do not disproportionately affect others. \item \textbf{Estimation stage} evaluates the importance of each identified group of neurons based on their contribution to the overall performance that can be estimated via the first-order and the approximated second-order derivatives. \item \textbf{Recovery stage} leverages a fast low-rank approximation method to reduce the required duration and data for performance recovery. \end{itemize}

-After the above three stages, the performance pruned models can be quickly retained using the LoRA technique with a minimal dataset.
-Their numerical results also demonstrate that the LLM-Pruner can effectively reduce the model size and computational demands without significantly sacrificing performance.
-Even after pruning 20\% of the parameters, the pruned models retain over 94\% of the original performance.
+\paragraph{\bfseries Compression-Then-Train} Despite its effectiveness, knowledge distillation typically requires a substantial amount of time to obtain a student model, e.g., 14 GPU days for the TinyBERT distillation \cite{Ma2023}.
+To reduce retraining duration, model pruning is introduced to remove unnecessary neurons from LLMs while preserving the versatility.
+In this vein, X. Ma \emph{et al.} proposed a task-agnostic model-pruning technique (termed as LLM-Pruner) that preserves multi-task versatility without access to the original training data or lengthy retraining \cite{Ma2023}.
+The \mbox{LLM-Pruner} compresses the scale of LLMs with three stages, i.e., \emph{discovery}, \emph{estimation}, and \emph{recovery}. \textbf{Discovery stage} involves recursively activating all nodes that are dependent on the initial trigger node to obtain a group of coupled nodes.
+By applying such process to each node, the discovery stage can efficiently identifies all groups of coupled nodes as shown in Fig. \ref{fig:ctt}.
+Then, \textbf{estimation stage} evaluates the importance of each identified group based on the contribution to the overall performance that can be estimated via the first-order and the approximated Hessian information.
+Finally, \textbf{recovery stage} inserts trainable LoRA modules into all dense layers and employs first-order optimizers to rapidly restore model performance.
+Note that excessive tuning epochs can degrade performance \cite{Ma2023}.
+Each LoRA module operates in parallel with its corresponding dense layer, and after recovery, its weights are merged into the dense layer.
+The three-stage LLM-Pruner can effectively reduce the model size and computational demands without significantly sacrificing performance.
+Even after pruning 20\% of the weights, the pruned LLMs retain nearly 95\% of the original performance with limited public data \cite{Ma2023}.